 1. The first Scoop in each set will explain how and why the individuals who created each Viking experiment designed their experiments.
 This was the intention of the experiment.

-2. The second will describe what experimental data were actually observed when the experiment was run on Mars, and how they were interpreted, immediately and then in light of other data that led to the incorrect “consensus”.
+2. The second will describe what experimental data were actually observed when the experiment was run on Mars, and how they were interpreted, immediately, and then in light of other data that led to the incorrect “community consensus” that has propagated for 50 years.

-3. The third will discuss how we reinterpret those observations today in light of what we have learned since 1976 about the Martian environment.
+3. The third will discuss how we reinterpret those observations today in light of what we have learned since 1976 about the Martian environment, and from astrobiology studies here on Earth.

-4. Jan Spacek and his team have reintroduced the concept of Mars penetrators collected in a distributed rideshare system where the cost of each is a few tens of thousands of dollars (International Mars Prospector Ride Share, IMPRESS).
+4. Jan Spacek and his team have developed a concept of a ride-share system that delivers to Mars thousands of penetrators in one launch.
+This democratizes Mars exploration by lowering the cost per experiment to a few tens of thousands of dollars (International Mars Prospector Ride Share, IMPRESS) that avoids the limitations of “community consensus”.
 The fourth Scoop in each set will describe experiments that might be done on such penetrators to help resolve the remaining Viking uncertainties, and Earth-based experiments to help design them.

-5. The last Scoop in each set will comment on the sociology of this science, how the community “consensus” sees the same data, and what students in astrobiology can learn from the mistakes of their elders.
+5. The last Scoop in each set will comment on the sociology of this science, why the “community consensus” got things so wrong for so long.
+It will focus on what students in astrobiology might learn from the mistakes of their elders.

-For now, here is what you need to know about the Viking experiments, with interpetations of Viking results presented in the terms of the experiments’ original design, without more.
+For now, here is what you need to know about the Viking experiments, with interpretations of Viking results presented in the terms of the experiments’ original design, without more.

-The Viking experiments that sought evidence for Martian photosynthesis saw it.
-Martian soils fixed radioactive 14CO2 in amounts corresponding to ~1000 Earth-like cells per cubic centimeter of soil.
-The amount of carbon fixation may be 100x larger depending on how much perchlorate was present in the soil, the ratio of products arising from the oxidation of organics by perchlorate and nitrate, and how much 14CO2 was absorbed unfixed in the soil as carbonates.
-This inferred Martian bio-load is compatible with bio-loads seen in resource limited environments here on Earth (Carrier et al. 2020).
+• The Viking experiments that sought Martian photosynthesis found evidence for it.
+Martian soils fixed radioactive 14CO2 in amounts corresponding to ~1000 Earth-like cells per gram of soil.
+The amount of carbon fixation may be 100x larger depending on how much perchlorate was present in the soil, the ratio of products arising from the oxidation of organics by perchlorate and nitrate, and how much 14CO2 was absorbed unfixed in the soil as carbonates stable at 120 °C. This inferred Martian bio-load is comparable to bio-loads seen in resource limited environments here on Earth (Carrier et al. 2020).
 No reasonable mechanism has been proposed to explain the carbon fixation without biology.
-However, non-fixed 14CO2 absorbed on the soil as inorganic carbonates stable at 120 °C might offer a false positive.
+However, non-fixed 14CO2 absorbed on the soil as inorganic carbonates stable at 120 °C might offer a false positive for part of the signal.
+Forward contamination is a concern as well.

-The Viking experiments seeking Martian respiration saw it.
-Martian soils released radioactive 14CO2 from 14C-labeled “food” in amounts of 14CO2 also consistent with results from Earth soils in resource limited environments.
+• The Viking experiments that sought Martian respiration saw it.
+Martian soils released radioactive 14CO2 from 14C-labeled “food” in amounts that were also consistent with~1000 cells per gram.
 Perchlorate cannot directly offer a non-biological explanation for these results.
-An alternative non-biological oxidant might explain these results, but so far, none of the oxidants proposed fit the data in terms of rates.
+An alternative non-biological oxidant might explain these results, but so far, none of the oxidants proposed fit the Viking data in terms of rates.
+Forward contamination remains a concern.

-The Viking experiments seeking exchanges of gasses in and out of the Viking soils saw them.
-Soils harboring life were expected to exchange gasses agnostic of their metabolic survivl strategy.
-CO2 exchange was seen, together with an unexpectedly large amount of O2 released upon soil humidification.
+• The Viking experiments seeking exchanges of gasses in and out of the Viking soils saw them.
+Soils harboring life were expected to exchange gasses agnostic of their metabolic survival strategy.
+That exchange was seen for CO2, as was an unexpectedly large amount of O2 released upon soil humidification.
 The unexpected result is compatible with both biologically stored O2 and abiologically stored O2.
-The “consensus” interpretation, that these data show that the soils must contain a “highly reactive oxidant”, has little experimental support.
+The “community consensus” interpretation, that these data show that the soils must contain a “highly reactive oxidant”, has little experimental support.

-The Viking gas chromatograph-mass spectrometer (GC-MS) detected large amounts of organic molecules in the Viking soils.
-These were detected indirectly, in the form of methyl chloride and other chlorinated species that were created by their oxidation by perchlorate, also present in the Viking soils (Navarro-Gonzalez et al., 2010).
+• The Viking gas chromatograph-mass spectrometer (GC-MS) detected large amounts of organic molecules in the Viking soils.
+These were detected indirectly, in the form of methyl chloride and other chlorinated organics that were created by their oxidation by perchlorate, also present in the Viking soils (Navarro-Gonzalez et al., 2010).
 This interpretation has been confirmed by the Curiosity rover (see Pavlov et al., 2025 and references therein).
+Nevertheless, Klaus Biemann, in a paper in Science in 1976 (Benner et al., 2025), incorrectly called methyl chloride a “terrestrial contaminant”.
+Then, in 1977, biologist Norm Horowitz incorrectly called methyl chloride a “cleaning solvent” (presumably confusing it with chlorinated ethylenes that are cleaning solvents; methyl chloride is a gas that boils at -24 °C).
+The “community consensus”, that Viking found no organics, was never corrected.

-And two recent important papers from the Perseverance and Curiosity rover teams relevant to past Martian life are here: Hurowitz et al., 2025 and Pavlov et al., 2025.
+Finally, two important papers from the Perseverance and Curiosity rover teams relevant to past Martian life are here: Hurowitz et al., 2025 and Pavlov et al., 2025.

 References